TheMisu/udemyWebDev/README.md

     - 23.4 - This task solidifies the knowledge gathered so far by having us build a QR code generator.
 - Express.JS:
     - 24.1 - This task introduces the concept of backend programming using Express.JS
+    - 24.2 - This task teaches us how to use various HTTP Requests using Express.JS